Han Geng: Philanthropy

 In 2013, Han participated in MTV EXIT's anti-human trafficking campaign as a special host for Human Traffic: China, a 36-minute documentary aimed at raising awareness to help prevent human trafficking in China.'
 The documentary was produced with the support of China's Ministry of Public Security (MPS) and the United Nations Inter Agency Project on Human Trafficking (UNIAP), in partnership with the United States Agency for International Development (USAID), the Australian Agency for International Development (AusAID), Walk Free, and the Association of Southeast Asian Nations (ASEAN).

 Personal life and other activities

 In 2013, Han launched his own customized phone brand, known as the "Geng Phone."

 On May 16, 2014, Han appeared at the New York Stock Exchange to ring the opening bell as a shareholder of Jumei International Holding Limited.
 Han is the first Chinese artist to ring the opening or closing bell at the NYSE as a shareholder.

 On September 24, 2014, Han launched his eyewear brand "Burqa Angel".

 Han Geng and actress Celina Jade married on December 31, 2019, in New Zealand.
 In September 2022, they welcomed their first child, a daughter.
+Their second child, a boy, was born in October 2025.